 In the end, we ended up heading back to Sliema for a drink near our apartment.
 That was quite a challenge too because most places were tacky tourist bars but we managed to find Good Thaimes a bit further along the waterfront in Il-Gzira.
 It was a lively bar with actual locals in it rather than just tourists, spilling out onto the streets.
 It had a bit of an Italian atmosphere and a good selection of beer.

 In conclusion… mixed feelings

-This is probably coming across as one of our more negative blog posts (shout out to that time our blog about Reykjavik went viral because we didn’t love it) but we had mixed feelings about Valletta and Malta overall.
+This is probably coming across as one of my more negative blog posts (shout out to that time our blog about Reykjavik went viral because we didn’t love it) but we had mixed feelings about Valletta and Malta overall.

 However, the food was a real saving grace – not just in Valletta but in Malta overall.
 We didn’t have one bad meal, even in random places we’d not researched beforehand.
 Food was fresh and excellent quality – and it wasn’t hard to find vegetarian options anywhere.
 Also, the architecture was unlike anywhere else we’ve been.
 The mixture of European and Arabic influence was unique.
-The sea views were a real highlight, and we saw more of these on our various day trips to Mdina, Golden Bay, Dhingli Cliffs, and Gozo (blogs on them to follow!) – all of which we enjoyed more overall.
+The sea views were a real highlight, and we saw more of these on our various day trips to Mdina, Golden Bay, Dhingli Cliffs, and Gozo – all of which we enjoyed more overall.